AshyIsMe/aaronash.com.au/src/documents/posts/helloworldhaskell.html.md

 X86_64
 ```

-The ghci can be quite handy for quick testing cycles while you're working on a project.
+The ghci repl can be quite handy for quick testing cycles while you're working on a project.
 Let's add a simple function to the Main module and reload the code into the ghci repl without having to restart ghci:
 ```haskell
 module Main where